jgphilpott/polytree/.warp/WARP.md

   - The library expects three.js primitives for most geometry operations (Triangle, Vector3, Plane, etc.).
   - Mesh manipulation and conversion utilities interact directly with three.js types.
 - **Web Worker Offloading**
-  - Complex geometric calculations (e.g., winding number, triangle-triangle intersection) are designed for isolation and may be offloaded to a worker for computational efficiency (see `PolytreeCSG.worker.coffee`).
+  - Complex geometric calculations (e.g., winding number, triangle-triangle intersection) are designed for isolation and may be offloaded to a worker for computational efficiency (see `polytree.worker.coffee`).
 - **Algorithms**
   - Intersection, spatial queries, and geometry validation routines are implemented in file `src/triangle.intersection.coffee` and related modules; functions are generally documented for clarity.